AlexandriaDAO/core/src/alex_frontend/public/README.md

 Alexandria provides no storage or compute resources for LibModules, but only saves encrypted versions of the keys and performs compatability checks on them.
 LibModules are otherwise entirely managed and maintained by the ecosystem of Librarians.

+### AppModules

+For developers, LibModules are made accessible to partner apps as customizable building blocks.
+ArWeave for example will be used in many Alexandria apps for uploading, searching and displaying in content in various ways.

+These modules can be preloaded in any third party apps as template UIs, with all platform economics automatically preserved.
+Any developers can layer these toolkits as building blocks with custom parameters to create their desired features.

 ## Part 2: Token Economics and Mechanics

 Alexandria is a dual token economy of two ICRC1 tokens: LBRY as energy and payment; and ALEX for revshare and governance.